 Another thing you could try if you can’t get to sleep at night is getting out of bed, doing something for 10 minutes and then trying to fall asleep again.
 There is nothing worse than lying in your bed awake thinking about how untired you are.
 Sometimes, getting up and doing something like stretching or giving your neck and shoulders a gentle massage can help you feel more relaxed and sleepier.

-If you have tried everything and nothing is working, it may be best to pay a visit to your local GP.
-If you are struggling to sleep every night, you may have a sleep disorder which requires further treatment.
+If you have tried everything and nothing is working, Sammy advises it’s best to pay a visit to your local GP.
+If you’re struggling to sleep every night, you may have a sleep disorder that requires further treatment.